9 Fuss-Free Ways You Can Grocery Shop Faster Right Now

 7 Buy in Bulk

 Speaking of which, buying foods and paper products you use consistently and constantly in bulk will save you tons of extra trips to the store.
 Just make sure you're being smart about the items you choose to stock up on (check this list for our recommendations).

 Today, it's often easier (and cheaper) to purchase products online and have them delivered directly to your doorstep.
 With services like Amazon Prime or Prime Now, you can have everything from toothpaste to tortillas delivered within 48 hours if not faster.

 We totally understand if bringing kids with you to the grocery store is a non-negotiable.
-That being said, a surefire way to blow an extra hour—and lots of additional bucks—is by touting family members throughout the aisles with you.
+That being said, a surefire way to blow an extra hour and lots of additional bucks—not to mention the safety issues at hand—is by toting family members throughout the aisles with you.
 Save yourself from the "gimmes" and snack cravings by leaving little ones at home.